najeal/react-native-autocomplete-search/README.md

 **testID:** identifier for the text input field to be used within your UI tests.

+**placeholder:** text to use for placeholder while the input field its empty

 ### Usage
 **Include the library in your code**
 ```